IOsinnii/zen-youtube-data/README.md

 ## License

-This project is developed for academic/research purposes.
+This project is developed for hobbie purposes.
 Please ensure compliance with YouTube's Terms of Service when processing scraped data.

 ---